Micha-L-Davis/data-structures-and-algorithms/javascript/linked-list/README.md

   * Arguments: none
   * Returns: a string representing all the values in the Linked List, formatted as:
   * `"[ a ] -> [ b ] -> [ c ] -> NULL"`
+* `kthFromEnd`
+  * Arguments: k
+  * Returns: the value of the node found k nodes from the end of the list.

 ### Insertions